-A type system designer, or an end-user programmer, can cause unannotated references to be treated as if they had a default annotation.
+A type system designer, or an end-user programmer, can cause unannotated Java types to be treated as if they had a default annotation.
+(Defaulting never applies to uses of type varables, even if they do not have an explicit type annotation.)